guettli/programming-guidelines/README.rst

 What is the difference between the input (DATA) and the output (SOURCE)?
 What do you gain?
 Even if you have some kind of artificial intelligence, you can't create new information if your only input is DATA.
 It is just a different syntax.
-Why not write a program which reads DATA and does the thing you want to do with SOURCE?
+Why not write a program which reads DATA and does the thing you want to do?

 For the current context I see only two different things: **source code** for humans and **generated code** for the machine.